SomGithub-Soton/uji_seminar2025/README.md

-# Las creadoras en el audiovisual y sus redes
-## Un estudio de los vínculos como elemento de transformación y consolidación en la industria
+# Las creadoras en el audiovisual y sus redes: Un estudio de los vínculos como elemento de transformación y consolidación en la industria
-### Women Creators in Audiovisual Media and Their Networks
-#### A Study of Connections as an Element of Transformation and Consolidation in the Industry
+### Women Creators in Audiovisual Media and Their Networks: A Study of Connections as an Element of Transformation and Consolidation in the Industry
 **Código / Code:** CIAICO/2024/103

 ---